spidasoftware/utility-structure-exchange-format/resources/v1/schema/README.md

 A user can easily import this file into Calc by selecting it in the normal open dialog or by double-clicking it on their desktop.
 When the project is subsequently saved, it will be saved as a normal .spida file, not in the exchange format.

-One thing to note is that the exchange file format is not entirely portable, because it does not itself contain any client data.
+One thing to note is that the exchange file format is not entirely portable, because it does not itself contain any library data.
 So, if the project json includes:
-	"clientFile": "Demo.client"
+	"libraryFile": "Demo.library"
-then the user must have Demo.client in their clients directory in order to properly open the file.
+then the user must have Demo.library in their librarys directory in order to properly open the file.

 ###Supported Structure Fields